 4.15.10A MSISDN retrieval

-This clause contains the detailed description and procedures for UE ID retrieval in the GPSI format of MSISDN as defined in TS 23.003 [33] for trusted AF.
-Depending on operator policy and local regulation exposure of GPSI in MSISDN format can be allowed when:
+This clause contains the detailed description and procedures for UE ID retrieval in the GPSI format of MSISDN as defined in TS 23.003 [33] byAFs.
+Depending on operator policy and local regulation, GPSI in MSISDN format may be exposed through the NEF to an authenticated and authorized AF, in which the selected AF is decided by the operator.
+Depending on operator policy and local regulation, user consent may be required when exposing MSISDN.
+Based on operator’s policy, the following options can be used for user consent:

+- AF dynamically obtains the user consent for MSISDN exposure based on RNAA defined in clause 6.5.3 of TS 33.122 [] if CAPIF is supported; or

+NOTE : When RNAA is used, user consent revocation for MSISDN exposure can be used as described in TS 33.122 [].

-- The AF is allowed and authorizedto retrieve the UE ID; and
+- The operator obtains and stores the user consent for MSISDN exposure in UDM

-- The AF is HPLMN or SNPN operator owned and operated within the operator domain and the AF does not re-expose the GPSI in MSISDN format outside the operator domain).

 The figure and procedures of clause 4.15.10 shall be applicable for MSISDN retrieval with the following differences: